Growing and sowing

 Growing Linseed for fibre and seed ?

-Linseed's fibre yield is generally half, with seed yield quadrupled compared to fibre varieties.
-Linseed length is shorter 500 mm as opposed to 1.000 mm of the fibre flax types, as with flax fibre quality depends the maturity of the crop at pulling time.
+Linseed fibre yield is generally half, with seed yield quadrupled compared to fibre varieties.
+Linseed length is shorter 500 mm as opposed to 1,000 mm of the fibre flax types, as with flax fibre quality depends on the maturity of the crop at pulling time.
 To get the full value of the seed plants have to ripen for a longer period resulting in a more more lignified straw which requires more retting.

 We are quite excited about the future of growing dual purpose flax both for industrial use and for hand spinning using longline linseed fibre.